 Although you need to push yourself to work hard in order to get fitter, trying to do too much at once is never a good idea.
 It’s much better to start running at a level you’re reasonably comfortable with and build on that.
 In this way, you’ll be more likely to stay motivated and less likely to get injured.
-This is a 8 week program for complete beginners to gradually build up running stamina.
+This is a 8 week running schedule for beginners, designed to gradually build up running stamina.
 The aim is to go from being a non-runner to being able to run for 15 minutes comfortably.
 It uses a combination of walking and running, with the proportion of running increasing each week.
-You can download the Start to Run PDF at the end of the post.

 What you’ll need to start running

 Comfortable clothes that you won’t overheat in: Leggings are better than track bottoms, because you can get very warm in track bottoms.
 If it’s cold, wear a top that you can easily take off and tie around your waist as you get warmer.

 Training shoes: you need shoes that are comfortable and well-fitting, which will cushion some of the impact of running.

 Water – always take a water bottle with you and take frequent sips.